WebizenAI/devdocs/SocialFactors/WebScience/ArtificialMinds/CognitiveAI.md

-# Cognative AI
+# Cognitive AI

 The Cognative AI strategy is still being more formerally defined, and is likely to be one of the more significant projects that is better undertaken once the [[Webizen3.0]] systems are released.
+Current work is being undertaken via [[CognitiveAI-WIP]] notes.

 Cognitive artificial intelligence (AI) is a type of AI that is designed to mimic the cognitive abilities of humans, such as learning, problem-solving, decision-making, and natural language processing.
 It is based on the idea that the human brain is a computational system that can be emulated by a machine, and it seeks to build AI systems that can perform tasks that require human-like cognition.